Low-back pain first aid

-This is the most important 1st aid you can use to treat a back injury: apply an ice pack or crushed ice in a freezer bag or even frozen peas to the injury.
-This will use physics to reduce reduce inflammation rather than chemistry of non-steroidal anti-inflammatory drug (NSAID) with all the problems they cause.
-Don’t apply the ice for too long (if you want the precise timings they are 10 minutes on, then 20 minutes off, and then 10 minutes on and repeat as often as you like).
+This is the most important 1st aid trick you can use to treat a back injury.
+Apply an ice pack or crushed ice in a freezer bag or even frozen peas to the injury.
+This will use physics to reduce reduce the inflammation around the injury and not chemistry.
+(Non-steroidal anti-inflammatory drugs (NSAID) have some significant problems associated with their use).
+Don’t apply the ice for too long (if you want the precise timings they are 20 minutes on, then 20 minutes off, and then 20 minutes on and repeat as often as you can).
 Don’t put the ice directly on your skin, as you may give yourself an ice burn if you do.
 Put something as thin as a handkerchief between you and the ice.

 Research shows that in the acute phase of your injury if you heat the problem up you can make the problem last 5 times as long – so, please, avoid the hot-water bottle until we tell you to use it!

 If you can, get professional advice on applying ice.